Pima County, AZ Property Tax Search

 Assessed Value

-Assessed Limited Value is determined by multiplying the Limited Property Value with the overall assessment ratio.
+Assessed Limited Value is calculated by multiplying the property's Limited Property Value (LPV) by the applicable assessment ratio established by Arizona law.

 Property Tax

-Actual taxes might differ from the figures displayed here due to aid for education rate, or non ad-valorem taxes levied as irrigation taxes.
+Actual taxes may vary from the figures displayed here due to applicable abatement, financial assistance programs, state aid reductions and special districts charges.
 For more information please visit Pima County's Assessor, Treasurer or look up this property's current valuation and tax situation.

 Property Shark is a comprehensive real estate data platform that offers valuable insights into property information, sales history, ownership details, and market trends.
 It provides users with access to property records, neighborhood data, and investment opportunities.
 With its user-friendly interface and robust search features, Property Shark is a valuable tool for real estate professionals...
 See More